elibroftw/blog.elijahlopez.ca/content/hugo-guide.md

 4. Here is a [Markdown Guide](https://www.markdownguide.org/basic-syntax/) for writing your posts
 5. To see your changes locally, run `hugo serve -D` and go to [http://localhost:1313/](http://localhost:1313/)
     - Run once, it will auto-serve any new changes
+    - To view this specific guide, go to [http://localhost:1313/hugo-guide](http://localhost:1313/hugo-guide)
 6. To deploy your edits, if you have my pre-commit hook enabled, run `git add . && git commit -m "Created/Edited POST" && git push`
     - I suggest using a GUI like VS Code or GitHub Desktop as there is less typing involved
 7. TECHNICAL: The pre-commit hook updates the theme and builds your posts before committing